 Storage: I recommend eating this salad the same day as preparation.
 However, you can refrigerate leftovers in an airtight container for use within 1-2 days.
 Freezing is not recommended.

 Low FODMAP Bread: White wheat bread, sourdough (white and whole wheat), and gluten-free (white and multigrain) bread have varying low FODMAP serving sizes.
-Check out my article on low FODMAP bread or view the Monash FODMAP app for specific serving size information for your favorite type of bread.
+Check out my article on low FODMAP bread or view the Monash FODMAP app for more options.

 - Category: Main Dish

 Keywords: leftover chicken, sandwich,